acetic acid

 Importance

-Present in all beers.
+Isobutyraldehyde is present in all beers.
 Concentrations vary from beer to beer.
-Key flavour impact character in some lagers and ales.
-Off-flavour in low and non-alcoholic beers.
-Signature flavour character in some stouts.
+It is a key flavour impact character in some lagers and ales and an off-flavour in low and non-alcoholic beers.
+Isobutyraldehyde is a signature flavour character in some stouts.

 CAS registry number